-HAWAI'I STATE PLAN, CHAPTER 226, HRS (Key: C = Consistent, I = Inconsistent, N/A = Not Applicable)
+HAWAI'I STATE PLAN, CHAPTER 226, HRS (Key: C = Consistent, I = Inconsistent, N/A = Not Applicable) C I N/A

-I N/A

 Discussion: The proposed project is consistent with the State Plan's guiding principles and values.
 These principles and values concern individual and family self-sufficiency; social and economic mobility; and community or social wellbeing.
 Individual and family self-sufficiency refers to the rights of people to freely pursue their personal interests.
-The project aids O'ahu families in pursuing interests related to the burial and remembrance of deceased loved ones.
-The project provides additional burial space in anticipation of a shortfall in this space on O'ahu.
-If this shortfall occurs, O'ahu families interested in burying deceased loved ones at HMP or locally on O'ahu may be unable to do so.
+The project aids O'ahu families by providing options regarding the type of in pursuing interests related to the burial disposition and remembrance of deceased loved ones.
+The project provides additional burial space in anticipation of a shortfall in this available space on O'ahu due to the growing and aging population coupled with limited number of cemetery spaces.
+If this shortfall occurs, O'ahu families interested in burying deceased loved ones at HMP or locally on O'ahu may be unable to do so or have to pay higher costs due to the shortage.
 Therefore, the project allows O'ahu families improved capacity to pursue and achieve their burial and remembrance related interests.
-Provision of additional burial space supports State Plan principles related to social and economic mobility.
+Provision of Having additional burial space supports the State Plan principles primarily related to social and economic mobility self-sufficiency and fulfillment because it addresses an important community function that most families don't typically prepare for.
 This principle concerns the availability of opportunities for people to seek out their own level of social and economic fulfilment.
 Burial and remembrance customs are an important social practices.
 Provision of additional burial space expands burial options on O'ahu, improving the capacity of O'ahu families to achieve fulfilment of burial and remembrance related social practices.
-Principles related to community or social wellbeing concern establishment of a healthy social and physical environment that benefits the entire community.
-Social wellbeing on Oahu is enhanced by this project as the provision of additional burial space enhances the physical environment by providing O'ahu residents greater capacity to engage in burial and remembrance activities.
+Principles related to community or social well-being concern establishment of a healthy social and physical environment that benefits the entire community.
+Social well-being on Oahu is enhanced by this project as the provision of additional burial space enhances the physical environment by providing O'ahu residents greater capacity and options to engage in burial and remembrance activities.
 The project further enhances social well-being by developing burial space near an existing cemetery, providing social benefits for families wishing to be interred near deceased relatives already interred at HMP.
 If the project is not implemented, visitation and remembrance of family members would become problematic as deceased relatives would be interred across multiple cemeteries.